nikiroo/fanfix/README.md

 In this mode, you can:
 - Import a story from its URL (or even another file)
 - Export a story to a file (.epub or .cbz)
+- Display a story from the local library in text format in the console
-- Display a story from the local library
+- Display a story from the local library graphically **by calling a native program to handle it** (though Fanfix can automatically process it into HTML so any browser can open it)

 ## Supported websites